Don’t fight

-Don’t fight screen time — embrace it
+screen time, embrace it

 We’re On A Mission